reruo321/Cplus_Practice/README.md

 ## Bank Project

-This project is upgraded constantly as the chapters in the book is finished.
+This project is upgraded constantly as the chapters in the book are finished.

 ## Guideline